Campus diversity update

 2016-17 – Chief Diversity Officer conducted interviews with former Fellows Program recipients, underrepresented faculty and staff, and affinity group leaders.
 The purpose of the interviews engaged underrepresented faculty and staff, in dialogue to learn their concerns, questions and suggestions as we consider more culturally inclusive and excellent ways of serving underrepresented faculty and staff at Appalachian.
 The information learned from these interviews will assist in the university’s efforts to create a more sustainable environment for diversity, inclusion and excellence.

 - Holistic review process for admissions

 - “Virtual Experience” campus tour in English, Spanish and Mandarin

 - Admissions presentations and campus tours offered in Spanish, upon request

 - Recruitment initiatives

 - Chancellor’s Commission on Diversity

-- Chancellor’s Student Advisory Board
+- The Chancellor's Student Advisory Board for Diversity Recruitment

 - Preferred First Name Initiative for Faculty and Staff

 - Common Reading Program